Oyster shell cake for an “Under the sea” birthday

-We’ve already shared some details with you about Little Jo’s “Under the sea” birthday party this year, such as the fishnet party favors and jellyfish banner and dolphin cupcake picks, and today I’d like to tell you about the cake I made for the party.
+We’ve already shared some details with you about Little Jo’s “Under the sea” birthday party this year, and today I’d like to tell you more about the cake I made for the party.

 Before I get into the details, let me just say that this was not an easy cake.
 I’ve shown you easy cake decorating before, like the red rose Derby cake or our famous swirled frosting technique, but this cake… this is not an easy one.
 I’m not saying you guys can’t do it, because I know you can do anything you set your mind to, just be prepared for lots of steps and work.
 Hopefully those of you who don’t have much need for an oyster cake in your lives will at least enjoy seeing how I build this one.
 It was a lot of fun!